AcalaNetwork/hardhat-tutorials/echo/README.md

 We can now add the following test cases to our describe block:

 1. The contract should update the `echo` variable when `scream()` is called.
-2. When the `echo` variable is called, the `NewEcho` should be emitted.
+2. When the `echo` variable is changed, the `NewEcho` should be emitted.
 3. The `echoCount` should be incremented when new string is saved to the `echo` variable.
 4. The `scream()` function should return the input value.